ugr-sail/sinergym/README.md

 If you used our Dockerfile during installation, you should have the *try_env.py* file in your workspace as soon as you enter in.
 In case you have installed everything on your local machine directly, place it inside our cloned repository.
 In any case, we start from the point that you have at your disposal a terminal with the appropriate python version and *Sinergym* running correctly.

-*Sinergym* uses the standard OpenAI gym API.
+*Sinergym* uses the standard Gymnasium API.
 So basic loop should be something like:

 ```python